highered-esricanada/JS-Maps-SDK-Widgets/README.md

 ### PerfView
 ![demo](/perfview.gif)
-1.[Building Scene Layer]("building-scene-layer-slice.html") - The PerView widget has been added to this [sample](https://developers.arcgis.com/javascript/latest/sample-code/sceneview-memory/) from where the code to calculate memory usage.
+1.[Sceneview Memory](https://highered-esricanada.github.io/JS-Maps-SDK-Widgets/sceneview-memory.html) - The PerView widget has been added to this [sample](https://developers.arcgis.com/javascript/latest/sample-code/sceneview-memory/) from where the code to calculate memory usage.
 The arguments are as follows:

 | Argument Name | Type | Description |
 | --- | --- | --- |